NinjaLabs-Dev/myriad-mixcloud-tracklist/README.md

 # Myriad 5 Mixcloud tracklist compiler
 Simple script to convert any Myriad 5 files within `_convert` into Mixcloud tracklist friendly txt in `_convert/_output`

+> [!WARNING]
+> This project is now depercated, I no-longer use Myriad, this likely will still work however use at your own risk.

 ### Requirements
 - [Node.JS](https://nodejs.org/en/) >= 12.18.4